bocato/Integrator/README.md

 # Integrator

-Flow integration, based on the concepts of FlowControllers, Coordinator and ResponderChain.
+Flow integration, based on the concepts of FlowControllers, Coordinators and ResponderChain.

 ## Usage
 ### Basic Usage